-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Paterson exposed to these hazards.
 See hazard sections below and check your address for details.

 Precipitation risk in Paterson, NJ is extreme.
 Heat risk is very high.
 Drought risk is high.
 About 22% of buildings in Paterson, NJ are at risk of flooding, and the risk level for these buildings is significant.
 About 1% of buildings in Paterson, NJ are at risk of wildfire, and the risk level for these buildings is relatively low.